100% Free Consultation (225) 412-6348

 • Punitive damages in cases of willful or reckless misconduct

-Claims of Unseaworthiness Under the Jones Act
+Unseaworthiness & the Jones Act

 Under the Jones Act, shipowners are required to keep the vessel seaworthy (or free of preventable hazards) for employees.
 A vessel owner is not allowed to shift this obligation to anyone else.
 While there's no hard-and-fast definition of "unseaworthiness" under the law, there is a broad set of conditions that would qualify a ship as unseaworthy.
 If your ship's unseaworthiness caused your injuries, you can claim more compensation.

-• Understaffing: not enough crew members
+• Understaffing: insufficient crew members

 • Improperly stowed cargo

-• Lack of fire suppression equipment
+• Absence of fire suppression equipment

 • Unsafe living conditions

-• Untrained crew or captain
+• Untrained or inadequately supervised crew

-Accidents & Injuries Covered by the Jones Act
+Louisiana Seaman Accidents & Injuries Covered by the Jones Act

 Common Louisiana Jones Act claims involve: